NicolasFlamel1/Ledger-MimbleWimble-Coin/docs/apdu.md

 #### Description

-Returns the signature for a provided timestamp signed with an account's login private key after obtaining user's approval.
+Returns the signature for a provided timestamp and identifier signed with an account's login private key after obtaining user's approval.

 #### Encoding